 The Power in the CEO Hour

 I believe everyone has the fundamental right to turn off their business brain for at least one whole day.
-And if you plan accordingly, this can happen for you by implementing an end of the week CEO Hour that aligns with your personal and business goals.
+And if you plan accordingly, this can happen for you by implementing an end-of-the-week CEO Hour that aligns with your personal and business goals.

-Initially I tried doing my CEO Hour on Monday mornings, but soon found that there were too many things pulling at my attention when my week started.
-So I backed up and tried Sundays, but they are sacred to me and time with my family comes first.
+Initially, I tried doing my CEO Hour on Monday mornings but soon found that there were too many things pulling at my attention when my week started.
+So I backed up and tried Sundays, but they are sacred to me, and time with my family comes first.
 So planning my week was either rushed or didn’t happen.

-Waiting until Sundays also meant I would inevitably forget about a few things, and had my to-do’s taking up space in the back of my mind while I was supposed to be “off”, until I finally addressed them on Monday.
+Waiting until Sundays also meant I would inevitably forget about a few things, and had my to-do’s taking up space in the back of my mind while I was supposed to be “off” until I finally addressed them on Monday.
 And as you read above, that didn’t work so well, either.

 CEO hour is simply a weekly planning practice that prepares you for the week ahead.
 It helps you focus on the right things and control how you use your time.
 The results?
 Less stress and more freedom.